-Side effects of oral therapies include:
+Side effects of oral therapies can include:

-blood cell count
+- low white blood cell count

 Most neurologists believe that preventing MS relapses may delay or prevent long-term disability.
 MS therapies don’t improve symptoms on their own, but they can prevent injury due to MS and allow your body to heal.
 MS disease-modifying treatments are effective for reducing relapses.

-Siponimod (Mayzent) and cladribine (Mavenclad) are FDA-approved for people with SPMS who have had recent relapses.
-The goal of treatment for progressive MS is to slow the disease course and maximize quality of life.
+Siponimod (Mayzent) and cladribine (Mavenclad) are FDA-approved for people with secondary progressive MS (SPMS) who have had recent relapses.
+The goal of treatment for progressive MS is to slow the disease course and maximize the quality of life.

 If you have muscle spasms and spasticity, your doctor may screen you for electrolyte abnormalities.
 Stretching exercises with physical therapy may also help.

-Benzodiazepines such as diazepam or clonazepam may be useful for phasic spasticity, including muscle tightness that occurs at night.
+Benzodiazepines such as diazepam (Diastat AcuDial, Diazepam Intensol, Diastat) or clonazepam (Klonopin) may be useful for phasic spasticity, including muscle tightness that occurs at night.
 But they may cause drowsiness.

-If needed, medications for fatigue include modafinil and amantadine.
-Or, your doctor may recommend stimulants such as dextroamphetamine-amphetamine and methylphenidate.
-Speak with your neurologist to find the best treatment for your MS symptoms.
+If needed, medications for fatigue include modafinil (Provigil) and amantadine.
+Or, a doctor may recommend stimulants such as dextroamphetamine-amphetamine (Mydayis) and methylphenidate (Quillivant XR, Daytrana, QuilliChew ER).